yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ispacefilter-interface.markdown

 Both Process methods receive either one or two [ISpaceFilterEntry|ISpaceFilterEntry Interface] entries.
 These entries represent the objects in the context of the filtered operation.
 For example, in the case of a BeforeWrite filter operation, the space filter entry will contain the object that is being written to the space.

-(on) If the filter uses the proxy received by the {{Init}} method, one should be careful not to cause recursive calls.
+(on) If the filter uses the proxy received by the `Init` method, one should be careful not to cause recursive calls.
 For example, if your filter is filtering Before Write operations, and inside one of the Process methods there's a call to write, an infinite loop might occur.